adlotsof/opentdd-dockerfile/README.md

-# Opentdd Docker
+# Openttd Docker

-This dockerfile makes it easy running opentdd server on different architectures than amd64.
-Its cloning the opentdd git repo and builds the server from sourcecode.
+This dockerfile makes it easy running openttd server on different architectures than amd64.
+Its cloning the openttd git repo and builds the server from sourcecode.

 To build the server, simply clone this repo and
 ```